nealcaren/fightordie/_sources/Volumes/18/06/shillady_and_texas.md

 Notwithstanding this, the Texas Negro has forged forward.
 Encouraged by his first great leader, Norris Wright Cuney, he has bought 21,182 farms with nearly two million acres of land, worth $25,000,000.
 Starting with nothing fifty years ago nearly one-third of these black folk are now land owners.

-To reward the Negroes for their thrift and struggles Texas gives them no voice in their own government, taxes them without representation and enforces "Jim-Crow'" travel, more irksome than in any other state because of the immense Texas distances.
+To reward the Negroes for their thrift and struggles Texas gives them no voice in their own government, taxes them without representation and enforces "Jim-Crow" travel, more irksome than in any other state because of the immense Texas distances.
 The Negro schools of Texas are better than in many Southern States and there are forty-four high schools for the 690,049 Negroes of the state, but 25 per cent of the Negro population is still absolutely illiterate and according to the white Houston *Post*: "The rural schools for Negro children where they exist at all are a joke."

 Is it not natural for the Negroes of such a state to endeavor to escape slavery?